 What Will I Be Prepared to Do When I’m Done?

 Our Radiology Technology Associate's degree courses prepare you for the American Registry of Radiologic Technologists (ARRT) certification exam to earn your certification and registration.2

 Credits earned in this on-campus and online Radiologic Technology program transfer smoothly into our Health and Wellness Bachelor’s degree for even more in-demand knowledge and skills within the healthcare industry.

 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for radiologic technologists is 12%.3 A Radiologic Technologist degree from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2020 and 2030 for Radiologic Technologists and Technicians is 9%.3 A Radiologic Technology degree from Rasmussen University can help set you up for success in this growing field.

 What Skills Will I Gain?

 Leverage foundational knowledge in anatomy and physiology to adapt exams to each patient for precise images.